Rachel Bright

-Rachel Bright is an English actress, known for portraying the role of Poppy Meadow in the BBC soap opera EastEnders.
+Rachel Bright is an English actress, known for playing Poppy Meadow in the BBC soap opera EastEnders.

 Career

 Bright was introduced as Poppy Meadow on the BBC soap opera EastEnders in two episodes on 11 and 13 January 2011, in scenes which were substituted for scenes cut from the controversial baby swap storyline, in which Ronnie Branning's (Samantha Womack) son, James, dies of sudden infant death syndrome and she secretly swaps him with Kat Moon's (Jessie Wallace) son, Tommy.
 A spokeswoman for EastEnders confirmed that the scenes had been edited following viewers' strong response to the story, but said that no complete scenes were removed: "Given the audience response to this storyline, we felt on this occasion that it was appropriate to respond and make some changes.
 The vast majority of material remains intact and we don't believe that those trims we have made will weaken or detract from the overall storyline for viewers."

 In an interview with the Daily Mirror, Bright stated that her first scene was her favourite throughout her tenure, as "all [she] could think was, 'I'm sitting on a bench in the Square!'".
 Kylie Babbington, who played Jodie Gold, revealed in May 2011 that Poppy would be returning and would have comical scenes.
 Bright made her return on 30 June 2011.
 Poppy and Jodie were reportedly used to add humour to the soap, in the style of reality-drama series The Only Way is Essex.
 On 24 October 2011, it was announced that the pair were to leave the show; they made their final appearance on 14 November 2011.
 According to an EastEnders spokesperson, there is potential for Poppy to appear again in the future.
 In an interview with Inside Soap, EastEnders executive producer Bryan Kirkwood said of a possible return, "We may see Poppy pop up as I'm a big fan of Rachel Bright and the character, but Kylie is keen to pursue other roles."
 Bright rejoined the cast of EastEnders, appearing on-screen from 12 June 2012 until she left the soap again on 30 January 2014.

 Bright appears as Anna in the 2012 UK feature film Life Just Is.
 From 2016 to 2017, Bright filmed the lead role of Jessica Slade in the British feature film King of Crime, alongside real-life partner Jonno Davies.
 The film was released in October 2018.

 In 2021, Bright and Davies appeared together in an episode of Holby City playing Beth Miller and Leo Powell respectively.

 Having had their wedding postponed three times due to coronavirus restrictions, Bright and Davies married at the fourth attempt at The Groucho Club in London on 10 July 2021.